danielt1263/Rx-VIPER-ToDo/README.md

 2. The list presenter maps that to an add ListAction and emits that to the wireframe.
 3. The list wireframe catches the add action and calls displayAdd which is in the AddWireframe.swift file.
 4. The add wireframe instantiates the add view controller and presents it.

+### Story 1, Step 2: Enter a title and date of a ToDo (both are required.)

+Much of the functionality of this commit was actually added in the last commit since I laid out the _Add_ screen.
+However, to help ensure the stipulation that both title and date are required for saving, this is a good time to make sure the save button is only enabled if there is valid input.
+This is our first real bit of logic so I went ahead and added tests.
+Tests aren't often added to sample code so I thought it would be a nice touch.

+You will see that the logic is all in the presenters so that's what is tested.
+In a properly constructed VIPER system, all of the logic will be in the presenters and interactors.
+I expect to have a test case for each user story.